Flecart/old-flecart.github.io/_posts/2022-11-30-hello-world.md

 This first post is just useful to test the functionalities and looks of this small platform.

 See you in the next posts.

+**UPDATE**

+I still haven´t got in the habit to write blog post in a regular manner, but i think now i have an activity that could help me to learn more about my fields of interest and also write more on my blog!

+I think that a two-week study of whatever subject I'm interested in and write a post for a week in which i explain what I have learned and my own thoughts about it could be a nice idea

+I'll update this when I have more ideas about this.